cloudeteer/playground-stackit/prod-stackit/terraform/README.md

 This directory contains all the necessary files and configurations to run Terraform within GitHub Actions.

+### `./40_organization`

+This directory contains Terraform code for managing resources at the STACKIT organization level.
+It represents a single Terraform deployment without any subdirectories.

 ### `./50_projects`

 Each subdirectory within `./50_projects` corresponds to a specific STACKIT project.
 These subdirectories contain the complete deployment configurations for their respective projects.